hweeks/dcpm/packages/docs/docs/use.md

 ## get

-Use: `dcpm get [package] [version]`
+Use: `dcpm get [package]@[version]`

 This will fetch whatever config you want.
-As of now, a version is needed.
+If no version, latest is grabbed.
+Version ranges work too.

 ## publish